The Non-Travel Life of a Nigerian in Nairobi

 Living in Kenya: These are a Few of My Favourite Things…

-Edit: I just realized that I didn’t get used to the weather, it just got warmer!
+Edit: I just realised that I didn’t get used to the weather, it just got warmer!
 Now back to the colder parts of the year and I am freezing!

 City Getaways: Perhaps my favourite thing about living in Kenya is the opportunity to travel outside the city of Nairobi.
 From wildlife safaris to white-sand beaches to hikes in the most gorgeous terrains, there’s everything to love about this beautiful country.

 Customer Service: The other day, I had to return an item we bought from Carrefour.
-I didn’t even realize the mental strain and PTSD I had internalized from shopping in Lagos until I got to the counter.
+I didn’t even realise the mental strain and PTSD I had internalised from shopping in Lagos until I got to the counter.
 As you might have guessed, that transaction went on smoothly.
 I got refunded for the item, no questions asked.
-The packaging had a small tear on the side from when we tried to take the content out and I was so sure that would be a basis for refusal but it was no problem at all.
+The packaging had a small tear on the side from when we tried to take the contents out, and I was so sure that would be a basis for refusal, but it was no problem at all.
 Generally, customer service here has been much better than I have previously experienced.

 Timing & Traffic Situations: I am still surprised when I join tours that give a timeline on when we’d arrive at a place and we arrive at the said time!
 It’s so much easier to plan trips and travel within the country.